-Oakwood College is committed to the spiritual nurture and character development of each student with the goal of 'developing servant leaders'.
-The Office of Spiritual Life, in conjunction with the Oakwood College Church, the USM, and the residence halls offers numerous programs and services for spiritual enrichment including weekly chapel services, Sabbath church service, Adventist Youth Society, residence hall worships, student missionary program, and club and outreach activities.
-The Office of Spiritual Life offers spiritual counseling in a gender sensitive confidential atmosphere.
+Oakwood University is committed to the spiritual nurture and character development of each student with the goal of 'developing servant leaders'.
+The Office of Spiritual Life, in conjunction with the Oakwood University Church, the USM, and the residence halls offers numerous programs and services for spiritual enrichment including weekly chapel services, Sabbath church service, Adventist Youth Society, residence hall worships, student missionary program, and club and outreach activities.
+The institution extends to each student the opportunity to participate in the Literature Evangelism Training Center (LETC) program.
+This program is designed to assist in helping students acquire scholarships for tuition and spread the Gospel in print to a world in need of a Savior.
+The Office of Spiritual Life offers spiritual counseling in a sensitive confidential atmosphere.
 For more information contact the Office of Spiritual Life at (256) 726-7109.